Skip to main content

 You can see my latests favorite on this post.

 I'd say my favorite opera is La Traviata.
-You can find a recording of that.

 For many years, I'd start out doing dishes listening to Limelight YouTube.
 I love that song.
 Elizabeth Zharoff breaks down the song on YouTube.
 She suggests the disorientation of touring as a rock star is represented in the changing time signatures.
 She connects it to modern day social media, connected and yet isolated.
 She thinks the lyrics as gaining meaning.
 Often songs are dated in the moment, and the world has moved on.